-When speaking with investment operations outsourcing providers, knowing the right questions to ask will make your meetings and evaluations more productive.
+When speaking with investment operations outsourcing providers, knowing the right questions to ask and the right criteria to evaluate will make your meetings and evaluations more productive.

 Finding a reliable outsourcing provider requires good research and due diligence.

-Sure, you'll see information online, but only in conversation will you get a real feel for the vendor .
+Finding information online is a good way to get started, but only in conversation will you get a real feel for the vendor.

 Are you a (new) COO looking to improve your operation?
 Did your boss ask you to research outsourcing companies for wealth and asset managers?